 Teachers have many aims and ways of trying to achieve them.
 There are, indeed, countless lists of techniques or tools recommended to teachers.
 I have my favourite ones, as most teachers do.
 But I would distinguish techniques and tools from strategies or skill-sets, and I like to think of the latter as strands that run through one’s whole approach to the complex task of teaching.
 I suggest, moreover, that the best teachers have learnt how to weave different strategies or skill-sets into a coherent whole.

-After years of reflection, I have distilled the following as 6 essential strands that characterise good teaching – and also good learning.
+After years of reflection, I have distilled the following as 6 essential strands that I believe characterise good teaching – and (importantly) good learning.
 They are: